nasa/CompDam_DGD/readme.md

 Material properties can be defined in the input deck or in a separate `.props` file.
 Definition of the material properties in a `.props` file is more convenient and generally preferred since it isolates the material properties from the structural model definition.

 #### Defining the material properties in a `.props` file
 Using a `.props` file is a versatile means of defining material properties.
-The subroutine looks for a file named as `jobName_materialName` where the job name is the name of the Abaqus job (default is input deck name) and the material is name assigned as `*Material, Name=materialName` in the input deck.
+The subroutine looks for a file named as `jobName_materialName` where the job name is the name of the Abaqus job (default is input deck name) and the material is name assigned as `*Material, name=materialName` in the input deck.
 If no file is found, then the subroutine looks for `materialName.props`.
 The `.props` file must be located in the Abaqus working directory.

 The `.props` should contain one property per line with the format `[NAME] = [VALUE]` where the name is symbolic name for the property and the value is assigned value for the property.
 Blank lines or commented text (denoted by `//`) is ignored.
 See the [table of material properties](#table-of-material-properties) for a complete list of material property symbolic names, acceptable values, and recommended test methods for characterizing the properties.